-Senior PRIDE Privileges - High School
+Senior Privileges - High School

-Seniors may earn PRIDE Privileges which would allow them to leave school during Study Hall.
-Students may begin earning Senior PRIDE Privileges beginning in 9th grade and continue earning Pride Privileges during grades 10, 11 and 12.
-Students are able to earn one quarter of Senior PRIDE Privileges per year for exemplary behavior.
-Before privileges are granted students must turn in a signed parent permission form allowing the student to leave school.
+Seniors may earn Privileges that would allow them to leave school during Advisory.
+Students are able to earn one-quarter of Senior Privileges per year for exemplary behavior, beginning Quarter two of their senior year.
+Before privileges are granted, students must turn in a signed parent permission form allowing the student to leave school.